-Reintegration meetings after an Internal Exclusion or Fixed Term Exclusion
+15. Reintegration meetings after a Fixed Term Exclusion

 The purpose of reintegration meetings is to hold a formal meeting with parents/carers and the student in order to set targets for their reintegration and agree appropriate support.
 In the event of a Fixed Term Exclusion, this meeting may be the start of the pre PSP or PSP process or a PSP review.